naslee2/SignalisMod/README.md

 StrixBerseria, Swiftnicity#7031, and firebombpng#2396 for the Eusan Nation crests

+Thanks to phi_zeta_iota and darkvion for letting me use/copy their flag concepts for the Nation and related states.

 Terraformed Mars as Kitezh Planetary Textures by Daniel Michel aka Dizzy Crow.
 From OpenGameArt.org

 Jupiter and Saturn Textures from https://www.solarsystemscope.com/